 - Go to war.
 China could invade Russia to get more land.
 Or Canada.
 Unlikely?
 At the moment, yes.
-If the Chinese government is facing revolution and economic collapse as millions of residents of Shanghai are drive from their homes by rising sea levels, then the scenario becomes much more plausible.
+If the Chinese government is facing revolution and economic collapse as millions of residents of their coastal cities are drive from their homes by rising sea levels, then the scenario becomes much more plausible.
 Or India could nuke Bangladesh if refugees from that country are overwhelming India.

 I would much prefer that we get serious about climate change now, before millions are starving, migrating, and warring – before people and nations are backed into a corner with their life on the line.
-Getting serious means to stop doing things that don’t work, like candlelight vigils or expecting rich nations to act honourably, and to take actual action.
-Step 1 should be to stab a dagger through the heart of the denier Medusa by charging Rex Tillerson, the lead funder of climate denial.
+Getting serious means: stop doing things that don’t work, like candlelight vigils or expecting rich nations to act honourably, and instead to take actual action.
+Step 1 should be to stab a dagger through the heart of the denier Medusa by charging the CEO of Exxon Mobil, the lead funder of climate denial.

-And while any one country could (and may) do this, it would be far more powerful to have the G77 band together to do it.
+And while any one country could (and may) do this, it would be far more powerful to have developing countries in the G77 band together to do it.

 These are individual actions that won’t get you arrested, are important, and are not enough.
 We have to do these plus some civil disobedience – see the next section.